Do You Need French to Apply to a “Grande École”?

 Criticisms do exist about “grandes écoles” (check this abstract about “Les Grandes écoles, système dépassé ou produit d’avenir ?” – more in the French version) but as far as I am concerned as a French citizen and a language teacher willing to treat all languages and cultures equally, let’s admit that French “grandes écoles” definitely have a typical way of thinking, organizing, managing and running business.

-How would the French public opinion react if academic institutions from asian or african countries would open schools in France?
+How would French people react if academic institutions from asian or african countries would open schools in France?

 And by the way, who run the “grandes écoles”?
 Who decide the contents?
 The strategy?
 The vision for future?
 How do they change – if they change -?
 Are the students or other publics involved in the process?